 “Going green” is a priority for many businesses these days, and the focus on sustainability efforts doesn’t seem to be slowing down any time soon.
 There are a number of reasons to go green, and the data available surrounding the topic support the notion that it’s a smart business idea.

-According to a National Technology Readiness Survey (NTRS), conducted in unison with the University of Maryland, it’s something that consumers want.
+According to a National Technology Readiness Survey (NTRS), conducted in 2018 in unison with the University of Maryland, it’s something that consumers want.
 Nay, demand.

 - 83 percent of adults want to preserve and protect the environment